 How to Become a Raptor Trust Volunteer

-- Food Prep and Cleaning – this position facilitates the staff’s ability to care for the birds.
-OUR STAFF provides medical care, makes medical decisions, feeds baby birds, and handles the birds directly.
+- Food Prep and Cleaning - this position facilitates the staff's ability to care for the birds.
+OUR STAFF provides medical care, make medical decisions, feed baby birds, and handle the birds directly.
 OUR VOLUNTEERS provide diet prep, cleans cages of the adult songbirds once they’ve made it to the end of their rehabilitation journey.
 Volunteers are also responsible for cleaning adult waterfowl, gulls, and pigeon enclosures and feeding and caring for the many ducklings and goslings in our care.
 Volunteers do not work with raptors.
 Volunteers are also critical for helping with the laundry, dishes, and other assorted tasks as needed.
 This position is the most active, and requires a lot of moving around and lifting heavy water jugs.
 There are three volunteer shifts mid-May through August: a morning shift (8am-12pm), afternoon shift (12pm-4pm), and an evening shift (4pm-8pm).
 The evening shift can be more flexible, to accommodate your busy work schedule.
 From mid-September through late April, there are only morning and afternoon shifts.

 - Gift Shop - Our recently renovated gift shop is a critical source of income for TRT and our volunteers help by running the cash register, restocking products, and maintaining cleanliness between guests.
 The Gift Shop has two HEPA air filters and windows to open, plus a plastic shield to protect from COVID exposure.
 This position is less active, and has ample opportunity to sit down inside.